 Before we actually reduce the image size, we need to understand the meaning of these two terms; scaling and resampling.

 Resizing or scaling is the most basic way to reduce the size of an image.
-But in resizing, you only deal with the dimensions of the image, not the file size.
+But in resizing, you only deal with the image dimensions, not the file size.
 You can use this method to either enlarge or reduce the image by just stretching or condensing the pixels, thus it is called scaling.

 What is an Image made of?